 —A TWT responding STA affiliated with a peer MLD that receives a TWT request that contains a Link ID Bitmap subfield in a TWT element shall respond with a TWT response that indicates the link(s) in the Link ID Bitmap field of a TWT element.
 The link(s), if present, in the TWT element carried in the TWT response, shall be the same as the link(s) indicated in the TWT element of the soliciting TWT request.
+The TWT response may be sent on any link subject to power state (see 35.3.12 (Multi-link power management)) and enablement status (see 35.3.7.1 (TID-to-link mapping)). (#18182)

-During the negotiation of individual TWT agreements, a TWT requesting STA affiliated with an MLD and a TWT responding STA affiliated with a peer MLD may include multiple TWT elements where each of the Link ID Bitmap subfields in each TWT element indicates different link(s) in the same TWT Setup frame.
+During the negotiation of individual TWT agreements, a TWT requesting STA affiliated with an MLD and a TWT responding STA affiliated with a peer MLD may include multiple TWT elements where each link shall be indicated at most once in all the Link ID Bitmap subfields of the TWT elements in the same TWT Setup frame unless a TWT agreement with a range of TWT parameter values is negotiated in which case there can be up to 2 (#15571, 17357).
 The TWT parameters provided by each TWT element shall be applied and be in reference to the respective link that is indicated by the Link ID Bitmap subfield in that TWT element to setup (#16996)a TWT agreement on that link.

+NOTE—When a TWT Teardown frame with the MLO Link Information element is successfully transmitted or received, the TWT agreement corresponding to the TWT Flow Identifier field, the MLD MAC address of the MLD with which TWT requesting STA is affiliated, the MLD MAC address of the MLD with which TWT responding STA is affiliated and the Link ID associated with the link indicated by the Link ID Bitmap subfield of the TWT Teardown frame, is deleted. (#16199, 18229, 15612, 15709, 17955)

 35.3.24.3 Broadcast TWT operation

-Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed TWT (#15484)Information frame for broadcast TWT with All TWT subfield set to 1, which is intended for one STA affiliated with the associated MLD with a setup link, is transmitted to another STA affiliated with the associated MLD with a setup link and an acknowledgement in response to the TWT (#15484)Information frame is received, then the STA of the intended link shall consider all the broadcast TWT schedules as suspended starting as soon as practical after the TWT (#15484)Information frame exchange rather than immediately as described in 26.8.4.3 (TWT Information frame exchange for broadcast TWT).
+Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed TWT (#15484)Information frame for broadcast TWT with All TWT subfield set to 1 (#16998)that is is intended for one STA affiliated with the associated MLD with a setup link is transmitted to another STA affiliated with the associated MLD with a setup link and an acknowledgement in response to the TWT (#15484)Information frame is received, then the STA of the intended link shall consider all the broadcast TWT schedules as suspended starting as soon as practical after the TWT (#15484)Information frame exchange rather than immediately as described in 26.8.4.3 (TWT Information frame exchange for broadcast TWT).

 35.3.24.4 Flexible wake time operation

-Between an AP MLD and a non-AP MLD associated with the AP MLD (#17000)and for the MLD that is either the AP MLD or the non-AP MLD, if an individually addressed TWT (#15484)Information frame for flexible wake time, which is intended for one STA affiliated with the MLD with a setup link, is received by another STA affiliated with the MLD with a setup link, then the corresponding PM mode change and power state change for the STA of the intended link shall start as soon as practical after the individually addressed TWT (#15484)Information frame exchange rather than immediately as described in 26.8.4.4 (TWT Information frame exchange for flexible wake time).
+Between an AP MLD and a non-AP MLD associated with the AP MLD (#17000)and for the MLD that is either the AP MLD or the non-AP MLD, if an individually addressed TWT (#15484)Information frame for flexible wake time(#16998)that is intended for one STA affiliated with the MLD with a setup linkis received by another STA affiliated with the MLD with a setup link, then the corresponding PM mode change and power state change (see 11.2 (Power management)) (#18057) for the STA of the intended link shall start as soon as practical after the individually addressed TWT (#15484)Information frame exchange rather than immediately as described in 26.8.4.4 (TWT Information frame exchange for flexible wake time).